Graf1303/Portfolio/README.md

 # Portfolio
-This is my first portfolio
-This portfolio is going to be my first step into professional Front-end Development.
+This is my first portfolio and is going to be my first step into professional Front-end Development.